dschlenk/opennms-cookbook/README.md

 ### LWRPs

+As a general rule these LWRPs support a single action: create.
+For XML entities, when determining if the resource already exists on the node, a simple XPath to the name of the resource is performed without checking equality of other attributes.
+In other words, updating is not supported.

 The list of implemented LWRPs is as follows:

+* `opennms_resource_type`: adds a resourceType definition to a file in etc/datacollection and an include-collection element to the default snmp-collection.
+This LWRP supports a very limited form of updating - if the resource type already exists but isn't included in the default snmp-collection, an include-collection element will be added.
+The definition of the resource type won't be updated, however.
+See opennms:test_resource_type for example usage.
 * `opennms_snmp_collection`: adds an snmp-collection element to etc/datacollection-config.xml.
 See `opennms::test_snmp_collection` for example usage.
 * `opennms_xml_collection`: adds an xml-collection element to etc/xml-datacollection-config.xml.
 See `opennms::test_xml_collection` for example usage.
 * `opennms_wmi_collection`: adds a wmi-collection element to etc/wmi-datacollection-config.xml.
 See `opennms::test_wmi_collection` for example usage.